 (My Rock Your Role articles also help answer many of the questions below, so I would recommend reading them, if you haven’t already, in addition to the questions and answers that follow.)

 1. Is a man violating Scripture if he seeks out or voluntarily sits under the teaching or preaching of a female Bible teacher or “pastor”?

 Yes.
 Read more about that here.

 2. Is there ever a time when it’s OK for a man to be in the room while a woman is teaching the Bible to other women?

 Yes.
 There are some biblically legitimate reasons for a man to be in the room while a woman is teaching the Bible to other women.
 For example, if my pastor, an elder, or even my husband wanted to sit in on a Bible study I’m teaching to make sure I’m handling God’s word correctly and not teaching false doctrine to the women of the church, I would welcome that, and it would be perfectly biblical (frankly, more pastors, elders, and husbands should do just that).
 Likewise, it would be fine for a husband or father to sit in temporarily and check me out for his wife or daughter.
 Other scenarios might include a male reporter covering me or the class (I can’t imagine why anyone would, but…) or a male videographer recording the class.

-3. What about Christian women bloggers and authors?
-Aren’t they teaching men if men read their writings?
+3. What about Christian women bloggers, authors, and content creators?
+Aren’t they teaching men if men consume their content?

 The short answer is no. Click here for the long answer.